-So the maturity and reliability of the student is critical when determining what is a reasonable length of time during the day (student are never left alone on a night) and the issuing of a key.
+So the maturity and reliability of the student is critical when determining what is a reasonable length of time during the day (students are never left alone at night) and the issuing of a key.
 We have to consider possible emergency situations such as the safety of the house becoming compromised if a key is lost or an accident occurring in the house with no adults present.

 However, if any incidents or issues compromise any health and safety issues the host reserves the right to ask for the key to be returned at any time.
 If this occurs then the host will guarantee an adult will be at home at the agreed times of return.

 Can I go out in the evening?
 What time will I have to be home?

 Every family will have different ideas about curfews – what is acceptable to one family, isn’t to another!
 So we suggest the following as guidance, which allows freedom but guarantees safety to the student and peace of mind to the host family.